Pokemon-Manager/MudkiPC/README.md

 # Consider Sponsoring ❤️

-I would love to continue working on this for the foreseeable future, however, I am currently in school and this project is a lot of work.
+I would love to continue working on this for the foreseeable future, however, for me to do that I need support.
 Consider sponsoring me on GitHub so I can continue working on this project!
 If you can't, no worries, you can spread the word about this project instead.
 Thanks!

 ## Credits